HDR/Gameboy-Camera-Flashcart/README.md

-Project is on hold at the moment due to fram compatability issues.
+On hold as i can't get the FRAM fully working, the FRAM causes the image from the camera to only display 2/4 colors.

 **BOM:**